ezrizhu/www/content/now.md

 * Webdev at [Castle Point Anime Convention](https://www.castlepointanime.com) Currently I'm working on websocket and PWA integration for the website, CI/CD, and integration tests for our application.
-* Secretary of the Stevens Linux User Group, deploying our public UNIX server and other public hosted services for students with the help of the university IT department.
 * Volunteer at [NYCMesh](https://www.nycmesh.net/).

 ## What I'm reading